D3DEnergetic/FIDASIM/regression_tests/test_002/02_run_test/README.md

 ## Input configuration

-The configuration uses Fortran namelist syntax.
-Paths are interpreted relative to the directory from which the program is run; the supported workflow runs it from `02_run_test`.
+The user configuration uses Fortran namelist syntax.
+The Python normalization step interprets relative paths from the directory containing this file and writes absolute paths to `build/normalized_input_config.nml`.
+The generated file contains only the `run_test` block consumed by Fortran.

 ```fortran
 &run_test